deserie-dev/SCA_Final_Project/README.md

 [API](https://api.deserie.students.nomoreparties.site/signin)

 This is a 3-tier application with a frontend, API and database.
 Inside the app/ directory are seperate folders for the app's React based frontend, and Node, Express based backend.
-Each has its own package.json file.

 Functionalities: